kevinhughes27/shopify-sinatra-app/README.md

 rake creds2heroku
 ```

-and make sure you have at least 1 dyno for web and resque:
+and make sure you have at least 1 dyno for web:

 ```
-heroku scale web=1 resque=1
+heroku scale web=1
 ```

-Note - if you are not using any background queue for processing webhooks then you do not need the redis add-on or the resque dyno so you can set it to 0.

 Make sure you set your shopify apps url to your Heroku app url (and make sure to use the `https` version or else the Embedded App SDK won't work) in the Shopify Partner area https://app.shopify.com/services/partners/api_clients.